- Apple picking

 - The Jannies – House Award Show

-With one of the liveliest, most vibrant lounge cultures around, and an extremely supportive group of residents, it’s easy to understand why Jannota is often described by its sense of “community” and “home”.
+With one of the liveliest, most vibrant lounge cultures around, and an extremely supportive group of residents, it’s easy to understand why Jannotta is often described by its sense of “community” and “home”.
 Jannottans are frequently in their lounge playing video and board games, catching up on homework, cooking, or attending study breaks and House meetings.
 Residents cultivate a culture where anyone is welcome to join them in what they are doing and consistently attend the events that their fellow housemates are organizing and participating in across campus, including - but certainly not limited to - the arts, varsity sports, and student government.
 The large numbers of Expats (House Associates) who frequently return to the House and join in intramural sports are indicative of the strong bond forged between members of the Jannotta family.
-Jannotta ups the ante by presenting a gift card to the ‘best study break’ each quarter, which results in some exceptional study breaks, such as the recent chocolate dipped bananas and Arrested Development viewing party study break.
-Some the more creative House fundraisers are hosted by Jannotta, such as the Fifth Friday Fried Food Fest Fundraiser, a Murder Mystery Night Dinner open to all South Campus residents, and a House service auction (where you can obtain naming rights to the House Wii).
-Founders Day Luau features elaborate invitations (message in a bottle, intricate origami) that are often kept by residents as mementos of their time in the House and a visit by Herschel the inflatable whale.
-Other House events include an annual award show in which every resident is nominated and tea and meditation during finals.
+Jannotta ups the ante by presenting a gift card to the ‘best study break’ each quarter, which results in some exceptional study breaks.
+Some of the more creative House events are hosted by Jannotta, such as the Fifth Fryday Fried Oreo Fundraiser, a Murder Mystery Night Dinner, and a House service auction (where you can obtain naming rights to the House Wii).
+The Founders Day Event includes the Jannies, an annual award show in which every resident is nominated, and a baby picture contest.
+Other house events include quarterly brunch trips, house trips to Second City, Christkindlemarkt, and restaurants across Chicago, and our annual Karaoke Night, an event that all of South eagerly anticipates every year.
 Jannottans are avid Scav Hunt participants and comprise a large percentage of the South Campus Team each year.
 The Jannotta mascot is a dragon and a dragon head can be found displayed in the Lounge.

 Many of the first residents of Jannotta came from Fishbein House after Shoreland Hall closed in 2009.
 The connection to the old House is still conjured by a friendly and exclamatory “What up Fishbein!” when entering the Jannotta lounge.